arjorb/Recipe-App/README.md

 application of recipe that assist in the kitchen, build using vanilla javascript

--list of recipe
--recipe information on click them
--favorite recipe (localstorage)
+- fetch list of recipe using api from free Meal API